Table of contents

-When performing analysis, the properties of all included variables need to be known in advance.
+When performing an analysis, the properties of all included variables need to be known in advance.
 The

 lsa.vars.dict function produces variable dictionaries which include information on the variable names, classes (numeric, factor, or character), labels, as well as their levels (i.e. response categories in case of factor variables) or unique values (in case of numeric or character variables), and their user-defined missing values (if any).
 The function always prints the dictionaries on the screen in the R/RStudio console and has the option to save them into text file.
 We would strongly recommend using this option, saving the variable dictionaries in a file which can serve for further reference when recoding variables (covered in the next section) or make the settings an analysis.
 The output from the

 lsa.vars.dict function is concise, yet informative for the variable properties and provides sufficient details.
-Converted .RData files or files where different countries and/or respondent types can be used.
+Converted .RData large-scale assessments’ files or files where different countries and/or respondent types are merged can be used.

 lsa.vars.dict function has the following arguments: